 How To Merge The Forest in The Backyard With Your Garden

 Have you got a garden backing into a wooded area?
-Forest can feel like a very dominant feature raising to the heights just behind your garden's edge.
+The forest can feel like a very dominant feature rising to the heights just behind your garden's edge.
 I know it can feel overwhelming.
 However, first I want to congratulate you - you live close to nature.

 Don't Let the Forest Dominate Your Backyard

-The forest is beautiful, but there are some challenges to combine it seamlessly with the garden.
+The forest is beautiful, but there are some challenges to combining it seamlessly with the garden.
 You don't want your backyard and the woods behind it to feel like strangers to each other.
-You don't also want the wooded area to overpower your beautiful garden.
+You also want the wooded area not to overpower your beautiful garden.

-The situation can feel extreme, especially when you're starting a new garden from an empty site.
+The situation can feel extreme, especially when starting a new garden from an empty site.

 Such was the situation with one of my design clients when we started planning their garden.
 We all agreed that the forest was a vital feature that we didn't want to ignore.
 It added an exciting dimension to the site.
 Still, it also brought special issues to consider, like creating harmony and balancing the two different areas so close to each other.